trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 Then copy and past text from <a href="https://raw.githubusercontent.com/trinib/Adguard-Wireguard-Unbound-Cloudflare/main/bulkurls.py"><b>bulkurls.py</b></a> file and save (control+x then y then enter) **DON'T FORGET TO READ INSTRUCTIONS FROM TEXT IN IT**.

 To **remove** you need to change `add` in <a href="https://github.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/blob/62ba01ed8ed3a5bc5294b9fe7ee38c3e83ae1b86/bulkurls.py#L150"><b>second of last line</b></a> to `remove` in bulkurls.py file.

+Go to https://hackaday.com/ or https://www.speedtest.net/ to test if ads are blocking

 **[⬆ BACK TO TOP ⬆](#contents)**